s-boris/WTT-Bridge/README.md

  Working:
 - Messages from Whatsapp to Telegram (text, images, video, gif, audio, ptt, document, url)
 - Messages from Telegram to Whatsapp (text)
-- Sync contact pictures
+- Sync contact pictures (on startup)
-- Sync group titles (Whatsapp to Telegram only)
+- Sync group titles (on startup, Whatsapp to Telegram only)
 - Show participants (phone numbers only)

 TODO:
-- initiate chats from telegram
+- Initiate chats from telegram
 - vCard and location (live sharing?)
 - Fully sync group info and pictures
 - Sync owner profile picture